 Not many people realise that a property can be legally owned by one person, but the income can be transferred under a declaration of trust to another.
 A Beneficial Declaration of Trust is a legal document that can transfer the benefit of future income and potentially capital gains that may arise from a property to another person.
 This may be useful when you are looking to provide a tax effective income for spouses or other family members.

 7. Seek Advice From the Professionals

 Don’t wait until you’ve started to rent out a property or until you’ve sold it before you contact an accountant, because by this time all they can help you with is the calculation and submission of tax returns.
 However, if you establish a good relationship with an accountant when you first acquire a property, they can then make you aware of your options from the beginning and help you plan accordingly to help manage your tax liability.

 In addition, you may also want to speak to letting agents who specialise in letting properties in the area where your property is located, so they can help you find a good tenant or offer advice on rental rates.

-If anything you have read here has raised more questions, please feel free to give us a call on 0191 2460747 to see how we can help you.
+If anything you have read here has raised more questions, feel free to get in touch here to see how we can help you.